 Live Free or Die Hard (Die Hard 4)

 It's a pleasant surprise the fourth installment of Die Hard rocked ass.
 I still think the first Die Hard is the best (not to mention greatest action film of all time) but Lens Wisemen did a terrific job of confounding my expectations.
 John McClane is the person who has to save the day when he least expects and this reluctant hero is not one you'd like to fuck around with.
 As demonstrated even a Harrier fighter who thinks John is just one itsy lil' fly to twat ends up being a casualty.
 Over the top?
-Here's one that's even more ridiculously ins
+Here's one that's even more ridiculously insane, it's bloody enjoyable;

 Shoot em' Up